Skip to main content

 • IUD and implant (Nexplanon) insertion and removal

-• Cervical cancer screening (pap and HPV testing)
+• Cervical cancer screening (Pap and HPV testing)

 Getting started